“Rebellion is when you look society in the face and say I understand who you want me to be, but I’m going to show you who I actually am.”

 - see rules can be bent or broken to achieve your goal

-- are willing to take risk and make waves to change status quo
+- to change status quo, one must risk and make waves

 - are nontraditional and unconventional